Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 By urging the customers to complete their purchase with an alluring offer or discount, you can still take advantage of that seemingly lost chance.
 One good example you can try is Aden & Anais’ cart abandonment strategy:

-Aden + Anais Cart Abandonment Offer click to zoom
+Aden + Anais cart abandonment offer click to zoom

 With the subject line “We added free shipping to your basket,” they have started a promotion for cart abandoners that offers free shipment with a special coupon code.
 They also have promoted additional products using that abandoned cart reminder (boosting up and cross-selling).